zuozhenggh/learning-library/data-management-library/goldengate/monitor-oggmp-em/create-em-mp-image/create-em-mp-image.md

   Watch this video if you want to know more about Discovering Oracle GoldenGate targets (both MA and Classic) in Enterprise Manager.
       [](youtube:KAfmbzGDe9E)

-**STEP 4:** Set Monitoring Credentials to Oracle GoldenGate Microservices Marketplace in Enterprise Manager Plug-in
+**Task 4:** Set Monitoring Credentials to Oracle GoldenGate Microservices Marketplace in Enterprise Manager Plug-in

 If you are an Enterprise Manager administrator, then you also have the option of storing credentials in a secure manner — as preferences or operation credentials.
 You can then use these credentials to perform different system management activities like real-time monitoring, patching, provisioning, and other target administrative operations.